 8. The Glasshouse

 Ever had cocktails in a rooftop garden with views of an extinct volcano?
-Behind the Gothic façade of a 170-year-old church at the east end of Princes Street, The Glasshouse reveals a stunning modern interior.
+Behind the Gothic façade of a 170-year-old church at the east end of Princes Street, The Glasshouse reveals stunning modern interiors, and the contrast is actually mind-blowing.

 The location at York Place puts you near the airport tram and within walking distance of both Old Town and New Town.
-Explore the nearby Edinburgh Playhouse and Omni Centre.
+You’re close to the Edinburgh Playhouse and Omni Centre for entertainment.
+The Whisky Snug stocks 160+ varieties for serious whisky exploration.
+Ideal for design lovers who appreciate luxury and outdoor space in equal measure.

 9. 94DR